 If you often discover caterpillars in your broccoli, you might try soaking it in salt water.
 A couple corners of the internet (here and here) endorse this technique.
 While he hadn’t tried it, Bessin said the method could work because the caterpillars would float in salt water.

-So, if you find yourself with a head of broccoli that’s also serving as a hang for a bunch of caterpillars, or you discover the caterpillars AFTER cooking, none of your options are terribly appealing, but just keep in mind that, with proper handling, the broccoli is still fine to eat.
+So, if you find yourself with a head of broccoli that’s also serving as a hang for a bunch of caterpillars, or you discover the caterpillars AFTER cooking, none of your options are terribly appealing, but just keep in mind that, with proper handling, the broccoli should still be fine to eat.

 C’mon over!
 We’re having a worm boil!